Very Basic Things You can Do to Keep your Servers Secure

 2) Don’t Run Windows on Your Server

 Long-time readers of this site know very well that I hate Windows.
 Windows is an extremely insecure Operating System, and Microsoft doesn’t care about making it secure.
 There is a reason that virtually every modern Operating System, excluding Windows, is based on UNIX.
 That’s because UNIX is speedy and reliable.
-All Microsoft cares about is that their Operating System is easy to use, and the majority of applications are available for Windows.
+All Microsoft cares about is that its Operating System is easy to use and that the majority of applications are available for Windows.
 If you don’t believe me, take it from a senior programmer at Microsoft:

 Customers constantly evaluate other desktop platforms, [but] it would be so much work to move over that they hope we just improve Windows rather than force them to move.